OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### autocreated-meters

-TODO MAMAC, Obvius & eGauge meters can be automatically created.
+MAMAC, Obvius & eGauge meters can be automatically created.
 The code needs to be updated so the unit associated with the meter can be added as part of creating the meter.
 Note if there is no appropriate unit then create the meter (so we don't lose data) but make its graphic unit be null and not displayable.
 These meters will not be graphable until the admin edits the meter.
 This should be logged as a warning.
+This is now in a document for v1.1.

 ### unit-display